ScienceComputing/NGSOmics_Programming/README.md

 **Analyze single cell RNA-Seq data**

 - As our inputs are `fastq` files, we can ...
+  - Run FastQC to evaluate sequence quality and content
   - Use kb-python package to perform [psuedo sequence alignment and generate the count matrix](SingleCellRNASeq/kb-python)
   - Use Cell Ranger pipelines to perform [sequence alignment and generate the count matrix](SingleCellRNASeq/CellRanger/cellrangercount.sh)
 - After having the `feature-barcode matrices` at hand, we can ...
+  - Use Scanpy workflow to perform [preprocessing, cell clustering, marker gene detection](SingleCellRNASeq/Scanpy/PBMC), and [trajectory inference](SingleCellRNASeq/Scanpy/Bone_Marrow)
   - Use Seurat workflow to perform [quality assurance, clustering, and marker gene detection](SingleCellRNASeq/SeuratSkinCell.Rmd)
   - Use Bioconductor packages to [orchestrate single cell RNA-Seq data analysis](SingleCellRNASeq/BioconductorSkinCell.Rmd)
-  - Use Scanpy workflow to perform [preprocessing, cell clustering, marker gene detection](SingleCellRNASeq/Scanpy/PBMC), and [trajectory inference](SingleCellRNASeq/Scanpy/Bone_Marrow)
   - Use scGen to model the [perturbation responses](SingleCellRNASeq/Perturbation/scGen)

 <hr>